markennlagliva/django-weather-app/README.md

 # django-weather-app

-Note: "The JavaScript was actually came from the django's pre-built Admin components". <br>
+Note: "The JavaScript actually came from Django's pre-built admin components, which were actually not used at all.". <br>
 The API was invoked and processed using the python language.